 Investments come, investments go, but building a property portfolio remains one of the most reliable ways to generate a worthwhile income.
 Are you thinking about making a long term investment in bricks and mortar?
 This guide is designed for those researching building a property portfolio.
-Here’s everything you need to know about starting a property portfolio, creating a winning property portfolio strategy, and managing a property portfolio.
+Here’s everything you need to know about starting a property portfolio, creating a winning strategy, and managing your portfolio.

 How to Start a Property Portfolio

 Property is one of the most common investment types in the UK, mainly because it has proved so reliable for so long.
 Think about it – can you remember a time when the values of property plummeted and stayed down for years?
 We had a dramatic blip in the late 1980s/early 1990s, when we saw an 18% drop from peak to trough, but it turned out to be temporary.
 Property prices fell in Q4 1989 but had recovered by Q1 2002.
 While property prices can fall, as long as you’ve put a wise property investment strategy in place you shouldn’t suffer financially.

 Next, let’s look at some key aspects of a winning property portfolio investment strategy.

 Why are you starting a property portfolio?
 It’s important to clearly define the objectives you want your portfolio to achieve.
 You need goals.
 After all, if you don’t know exactly what you want to achieve, you won’t know if and when you’ve achieved it.
 Here are some examples to help you with building a property portfolio, UK based and profitable.

 - What do you want out of your real estate portfolio?
 Maybe you’re keen to generate a reliable supplementary rental income to save, invest, or simply make your everyday financial life easier

 - Perhaps you want to completely give up work and live on the income you get from a rental portfolio